Function

 Descripción

-The .source property contains the source expression of the formula as text.
+The .source property contains the source code of the function as text.

 Esta propiedad es de solo lectura.